janowak/js_overview/README.md

 }
 ```

-Closures introduce a way to create private variables in javascript and other concepts related to functional programming (curring, partial application)
+Closures introduce a way to create private variables in javascript and concepts related to functional programming (curring, partial application).

 ### Modules

-There was no conpect of modules to begin with.
+There was no modules in JS to begin with.
 Community asnwered this problem with:
 * IIFEs
   ```
   (function IIFE(){